Polyurethane: Raw materials

 The main ingredients to make a polyurethane are di- and tri-isocyanates and polyols.
 Other materials are added to aid processing the polymer or to modify the properties of the polymer.
-PU foam formulation sometimes have water added too.
+PU foam formulation sometimes have water added as well.

 Isocyanates

 Isocyanates used to make polyurethane have two or more isocyanate groups on each molecule.
-The most commonly used isocyanates are the aromatic diisocyanates, toluene diisocyanate (TDI) and methylene diphenyl diisocyanate, (MDI).
+The most commonly used isocyanates are the aromatic diisocyanates, toluene diisocyanate (TDI) and methylene diphenyl diisocyanate (MDI).
 These aromatic isocyanates are more reactive than aliphatic isocyanates.

 TDI and MDI are generally less expensive and more reactive than other isocyanates.
 Industrial grade TDI and MDI are mixtures of isomers and MDI often contains polymeric materials.
-They are used to make flexible foam (for example slabstock foam for mattresses or molded foams for car seats), rigid foam (for example insulating foam in refrigerators) elastomers (shoe soles, for example), and so on.
-The isocyanates may be modified by partially reacting them with polyols or introducing some other materials to reduce volatility (and hence toxicity) of the isocyanates, decrease their freezing points to make handling easier or to improve the properties of the final polymers.
+They are used to make flexible foam (for example, slabstock foam for mattresses or molded foams for car seats), rigid foam (for example insulating foam in refrigerators) elastomers (shoe soles, for example), and so on.
+The isocyanates may be modified by partially reacting them with polyols or introducing some other materials to reduce volatility (and hence toxicity) of the isocyanates and decrease their freezing points to make handling easier or to improve the properties of the final polymers.